Electroclash: Role of International Deejay Gigolos

 Electroclash emerged in the late 1990s.
 The Munich-based label International DeeJay Gigolo Records, founded by DJ Hell, is considered the "germ cell" and "THE home" of the electroclash sound.
 Gigolo featured many of the early electroclash songs, such as for example Christopher Just's I'm a Disco Dancer from 1997 or Chris Korda's Save the Planet, Kill Yourself, which originally even had been released as early as 1993.
 Then in 1998, Gigolo released the songs "1982" and "Frank Sinatra" by French recording duo Miss Kittin & The Hacker, which were among the most successful early hits of the new genre.
 This was followed by the hit "Emerge" by New York duo Fischerspooner, as well as the remake of Corey Hart's "Sunglasses at Night" by Canadian duo Tiga & Zyntherius, both released on Gigolo in 2001.
 DJ Hell brought the artists of the new genre together on the label and acted primarily as their mentor.
 But also Hell's own releases like the album Munich Machine from 1998 are seen as groundbreaking for the genre Electroclash.
 In the widely recognized film documentary Welcome to the club!
 25 years of electronic dance music by European television network Arte, Miss Kittin describes the origination of the first songs of the new style together with DJ Hell and declares him the inventor of the Electroclash genre.
 Since DJ Hell gathered the international artists of the new genre at Gigolo in Munich and many of them gave their first performances in the city's nightclubs, Munich is considered the city in which electroclash "was significantly co-invented, if not invented".
 Soon the new style of music also spread to other cities such as Berlin, London and New York.

 Other early artists

 Also I-F's track "Space Invaders Are Smoking Grass", released in 1998 on Disko B, with its "old-fashioned verse-chorus dynamics to burbling electro in a vocodered homage to Atari-era hi-jinks" is considered one of the pioneering tracks of the electroclash genre.
-Further early artists include Chicks on Speed, Peaches, ADULT. and Toktok vs. Soffy O with their year 2000 hit Missy Queen's Gonna Die.
+Further early artists include Chicks on Speed, Peaches, Electrosexual ADULT. and Toktok vs. Soffy O with their year 2000 hit Missy Queen's Gonna Die.

 During their early years, Ladytron were sometimes labeled as electroclash, but others stated that they were not entirely electroclash and they also rejected this tag themselves.
 Goldfrapp's albums Black Cherry (2003) and Supernature (2005) incorporated electroclash influences.